-Clean: Clean the message for viruses.
+Cleaned: Cleaned the message for malware.

 Detailed reports are available only for suspicious files that are analyzed by Virtual Analyzer.

-DLP Incident: The information about the DLP incident triggered by the message.
+(Optional) DLP Incident: The information about the DLP incident triggered by the message.
 Click View Details to check the incident details.

 (Optional) Analyzed Report: The information about BEC related characteristics that were detected in the message.